 1. Always put your best face forward

-This means dressing well, always being polite and positive, and treating people well.
-The simple fact is that you never know who is going to be watching, so it’s best to always pretend that you are “on.”
+This means dressing well, always being professional, polite, and positive.
+Wherever you go, you represent your company and you never know who is going to be watching, so it’s best to always pretend that you are “on.”
 Obviously this doesn’t mean that you can’t go to the pharmacy in the middle of the night in your PJs for cold medicine if you’re sick.
 If you do, though, make sure that you do your best to be nice to the people you encounter along the way.

 2. Keep your promises

 If you say that you are going to do something, do it.
 Don’t back out at the last minute.
-If something does come up to prevent you from keeping your promise, find someone who can fill in for you and who will do just as good a job as you would have done.
+If something does come up and it interferes with your promise, find someone who can fill in for you and who will do just as good a job as you would have done.
 The last thing you want to do is earn the reputation of being a flake.

 3. Communicate a lot

 Always keep people in the loop.
-Even if nothing has developed recently in your client’s project, send a quick email to let them know.
+Even if nothing has developed recently in your client’s project, send a quick email to let them know that you’re there for them.
 This way your clients and buyers won’t have to worry that you have forgotten about them.
 Don’t email every five minutes, obviously, but once every few days should be sufficient.
+Proper communication and expectation setting is the key to sustaining a good business relationship with your clients.

 4. Make sure your website is awesome

 Your clients want to find out more about you.
 By setting up a website for yourself and your company, you are taking the first steps toward creating your online reputation.
-Make sure the website is designed well, that it tells people about you as well as what you provide and that it provides a way for people to contact you.
+Make sure the website is well designed, that it tells people about who you are, what you offer, and how people can contact you.

 5. Use social media to your advantage

-Set up a Facebook page, Twitter account, LinkedIn page and if you think they will be helpful, Tumblr and Pinterest accounts.
+Set up a Facebook page, Twitter account, LinkedIn page, and if you think they will be helpful, Tumblr and Pinterest accounts.
 More importantly, make sure that people know that these pages and accounts exist.
-People choose social media over any other method to utilize when they want to reach out to a company for questions or comments.
+People tend to choose social media over other traditional methods like phone calls when they want to reach out to a company for questions or comments.
 Make these avenues available to them!

 6. Don’t spam

 This is particularly important if you have an email list (which you should).
 It’s tempting to send out emails about things as soon as they happen.
-All this does is annoy the people who are on your mailing list.
-Limit yourself, unless you have promised otherwise, to one email per week that you can use to keep your subscribers caught up on the goings on within your company.
+But, all this does is annoy the people on your mailing list.
+Limit yourself, unless you have promised otherwise, to one email per week that you can use to keep your subscribers caught up on the goings-on within your company.

 7. Ask for feedback

 Asking clients and customers what they think of you and your products is the best way to prove to them that you value their opinions.
-Encourage feedback, reviews and even criticisms.
+Encourage feedback, reviews, and even criticisms.
 You might even consider having a testimonials page on your website through which people can submit their feedback.
-Sure, they’re more likely to use Facebook or Twitter, but having the page available is still a good idea.
+Sure, they’re more likely to use Facebook or Twitter, but having the page available is still a good idea, especially if you’re a B2B business.

 8. Actually respond to that feedback